 Coconut is another favorite ingredient of the Malays.
 This is not surprising as coconut trees thrive in Malaysia’s tropical weather.
 Coconut milk, or santan, add a creamy richness to curries, called ‘lemak’ in local parlance, giving them their distinctive Malaysian flavor.
 All the different parts of the coconut are used – nothing is wasted.
 The juice is drunk and the flesh of old coconuts are grated and eaten with traditional Malay cakes.

 There are regional differences to Malay cuisine.
 The northern parts of Malaysia have integrated a Thai flavor into their food, due largely to the southbound migration of Thai people and their subsequent intermarriage with the locals.

-Negri Sembilan, once dominated by the Minangkabaus from Sumatra, features food that is rich in coconut milk and other ingredients commonly produced by West Sumatra such as ox meat, beef, cultivated vegetables and the very spicy bird’s eye chilies, also known as cili padi.
+Negri Sembilan, once dominated by the Minangkabaus from Sumatra, features food that is rich in coconut milk and other ingredients commonly produced by West Sumatra such as ox meat, beef, cultivated vegetables, and the very spicy bird’s eye chilies, also known as cili padi.

-South Indian laborers, brought in by British colonialists to work in the rubber estates of Malaysia, have also contributed their influence in the form of ingredients and cooking techniques such as getting extra flavor by frying spices in oil.
-Ingredients from southern India like okra and purple eggplants, brown mustard, fenugreek and curry leaves are often used in Malay dishes today.
+South Indian laborers, brought in by British colonialists to work in the rubber estates of Malaysia, have also contributed their influence in the form of ingredients and cooking techniques such as getting the extra flavor by frying spices in oil.
+Ingredients from southern India like okra and purple eggplants, brown mustard, fenugreek, and curry leaves are often used in Malay dishes today.